maxiCalderonBuono/maxiCalderonBuono/README.md

 ## What I´m up to

-+ :rocket: I´m a carrer switcher
++ :rocket: Developing @Regulars loyalty app: TypeScript, Next.JS, TailwindCSS, tRPC, TanStack-Query and MongoDB
-+ :rocket: When I'm not coding, I'm working as a sales engineer at a Danish company or travelling.
++ :rocket: When I'm not coding, I'm travelling or looking after some pets in the city
-+ :rocket: Mastering React
++ :rocket: Mastering Next.JS and RSC
++ :rocket: Always learning something new
-+ :rocket: Learning Next & Qwik
++ :rocket: Ivolved in IT communities
 + :rocket: In love with AI, travels and pets
 + :rocket: Happily married
 + :rocket: Reading [Zero to One](https://images-na.ssl-images-amazon.com/images/I/41XuzXCGLlL._SX306_BO1,204,203,200_.jpg)